robinzimmer1989/jam-cms/README.md

 - ACF fields are created automatically
 - Post Types are generated with one click
 - No risk.
 The CMS can be decoupled at any time
+- You can still use all backend plugins as usual (i.e. WP All Import)

 ## Get Started